An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Potential synonyms | To stop, to halt, to pull over |

-This sixth meaning of 'bring up' is a rarer one than some of the meanings that we have already covered and means to cause a vehicle to come to a sudden stop.
+This sixth meaning of 'bring up' is a rarer one than some of the meanings that we have already covered and means 'to cause a vehicle to come to a sudden stop'.

 This is especially used for cars, but could be used for all types of vehicles, including boats, where it is specifically used for dropping an anchor in order to stop it.

 They decided to bring up the ship in the harbour for the night due to the bad weather.

-INTENDED MEANING: They made the decision to drop anchor and stay in the harbour overnight because of the inclement weather conditions.
+IDIOM ALERT!
 I think that this is a good time to introduce an idiom with 'bring up' that is linked to this particular meaning.
 The idiom 'to bring someone up short' is a fairly common expression that is used to express when someone stops what they are doing because something has surprised or shocked them.

-Meaning 7: To update or improve
+MEANING 7: To update or improve

 CEFR Language Level | B2 - Upper intermediate |